Restoring Connectivity in Vascular Segmentation using a Learned Post-Processing Model: Experiments

-\modif{There is no single metric that can reflect the quality of vascular segmentations.
-Depending on the specifics of the clinical questions, different properties of the vascular segmentation may be prioritized.
-Because we focus on connectivity we chose the three following differents metrics}: the classic Dice coefficient (DSC) evaluates the global quality of the segmentation, the Average Symmetric Surface Distance (ASSD) evaluates the segmentation without volumetric bias, and the error ratio of the number of connected components $\epsilon_{\beta_0}$ evaluates the segmentation connectivity.
-This error ratio is defined as $\epsilon_{\beta_0} = \left| \frac{{\beta_0 - {\beta_0}_{\text{gt}}}}{{{\beta_0}_{\text{gt}}}} \right|$, with $\beta_0$ the number of connected components of the segmentation and ${\beta_0}_{\text{gt}}$ the number of connected component of the annotation. \modif{The error ratio was preferred over the value of $\beta_0$ as $\beta_0$ is usually larger than 1 in the DRIVE and Bullitt annotations.
-We finally included the Area Under the Curve (AUC), another metric evaluating the global segmentation quality, for the 2D experiment, as it is a metric traditionally used in DRIVE benchmarks.}
+We selected three metrics to evaluate the segmentations.
+The classic Dice coefficient (DSC) assesses the overall quality of the segmentation.
+The Average Symmetric Surface Distance (ASSD) evaluates the segmentation geometry by measuring the distances between each element of the segmentation contour and the corresponding contour in the annotation.
+Finally, the error ratio of the number of connected components $\epsilon_{\beta_0}$ evaluates the segmentation connectivity.
+This error ratio is defined as $\epsilon_{\beta_0} = \left| \frac{{\beta_0 - {\beta_0}_{\text{gt}}}}{{{\beta_0}_{\text{gt}}}} \right|$, with $\beta_0$ the number of connected components of the segmentation and ${\beta_0}_{\text{gt}}$ the number of connected component of the annotation.
+The error ratio was preferred over the value of $\beta_0$ as $\beta_0$ is usually larger than 1 in the DRIVE and Bullitt annotations.